abood91/pyside2-github-timeline/README.md

 > ```

-# RUN FILE:
+## RUN FILE:
 > ```sh
 > pip3.8 main.py
 > ```

-# DEVELOPMENT:
+## DEVELOPMENT:

-1. Navigate to the inner folder and run the app in developer mode to make sure it executes:
+1. Navigate to the inner folder
+2. Run the app to make sure it executes:

 > ```sh
 > cd PySide-GithubTimeline